forwinder15/learndiesels/content/posts/2019-05-09--10-signs-and-symptoms-of-a-worn-out-diesel-engine/index.md

 ![unsplash.com](./ring.jpg)

-## 3. Poor Fuel Economy
+## 3. Your Diesel Engine Has Poor Fuel Economy

 Diesel isn’t cheap!
 Spending a little extra at the pump these days?
 This may not just be a wallet problem.
 This could be a **sign of wear** in the injectors or ring wear.
 If the injectors are worn out or malfunctioning, they need to be repaired as soon as possible.

 Leaking extra fuel into the chamber can cause all sorts of bad things to happen.
 When more fuel is added the balance is not achieved in the combustion chamber and the burn is not complete.
 That is when you see that extra fuel come out of the exhaust in the form of [**black smoke**](https://learndiesels.com/diesel-smoke-guide/#black).
 When the rings are worn, they allow that extra fuel to slide down into the oil.
 You can see a misfire and/or a rough idle from this.
 These things can damage other components and possibly even cause a complete failure of the engine.

-## 4. Loss of Engine Power
+## 4. Your Diesel Engine Has Loss of Engine Power

 This is one people usually pick up on quickly.
 Something is usually said about the truck pulling a _greasy string out of something_ 😆.
 Most will notice a change in the amount of power the vehicle has from **take-off** and how long it takes to get up to speed.
 Although, if you have been driving the vehicle for years this can sneak up on you.

 Does your vehicle have the power it had when you first purchased it?
 Check out my article [9-point checklist for diesel engines with low power](/9-point-checklist-for-diesel-engines-with-low-power).
 Over the years as the components wear you will lose some of that **get-up-and-go.** If you are looking at whether or not your engine is worn-out this one is important.
 As you lose compression and your turbo and related components wear down, you will see a significant drop in power.

-## 5. Increased Oil Consumption
+## 5. Your Diesel Engine Has Increased Oil Consumption

 Making another pit-stop for oil top off? **Lookout!** Your engine might be on its way out.
 If you look around where you normally park and don’t see any signs of a leak and you looked around the engine and it is all dry it may be a compression issue. **_There are some ways that oil can escape through different components with no sign of leakage_** If your oil cooler goes out it will up the cooling system.

 That being said, when the engine ages and all the parts wear down oil will begin to pass slowly being burned and escaping out of the exhaust.
 I have seen some so worn down that the exhaust drips oil!
 Don’t be that guy.
 Keep an eye out when you have to add between oil changes.

-## 6. Excessive engine Noise
+## 6. Your Diesel Engine Has Makes Excessive or strange Noise

 Do you remember how your diesel engine sounded when you drove it the first time?
 Has that [beautiful roaring](/why-diesels-are-so-noisey) been replaced with the sounds of beating and banging?
 Over time compression and combustion-timing issues can cause your engine to knock and make all sorts of unpleasant noises.
 There are really several places to look for the culprit of engine noise. **It is really depending on where the noise is coming from and what it sounds like.**

 ![engine sound](./sound.jpeg)

-* Engine knocking can be caused by damaged liner seals, main bearing wear, or a worn piston skirt.
+- Engine knocking can be caused by damaged liner seals, main bearing wear, or a worn piston skirt.
-* A clunking sound can be caused by main or rod bearing wear in older engines.
+- A clunking sound can be caused by main or rod bearing wear in older engines.
-* You can get a different sound from leaking injectors that sounds like pinging.
+- You can get a different sound from leaking injectors that sounds like pinging.
-* Over time the valve clearances lose their proper clearance so then you will have a tapping noise.
+- Over time the valve clearances lose their proper clearance so then you will have a tapping noise.

 It is important to diagnose an unusual noise in your diesel quickly.
 Most of these issues are very severe and can cause major damage to other components as well.
 Keep an ear 👂out for something other than normal-sounding operation.

-## 7. Turbocharger System Failure
+## 7. Your Diesel Engine Has Turbocharger System Failure

 [All modern diesel engines have a turbocharger.](/do-all-diesels-have-turbos) Those are an important part of the operation of the engine.
 You will definitely be able to tell if you’re having issues here.